ismerrn/ismerrn/README.md

 I'm a junior game developer who is specialized in UX/UI Design and Production.
 Although I also have knowledge about game design, storytelling, audiovisual production, and eSports.

-Also, I'm really interested and committed to accessibility, inclusion, diversity, and social issues (gender equality, LGBT+ community...).
+Also, I'm really interested and committed to accessibility, inclusion, diversity, and social issues (gender equality, and LGBT+ community).

 https://linktr.ee/ismerrn